joshbeam/source.frontendcollisionblog/_posts/2015-08-15-3-reasons-you-should-not-be-using-foreach.markdown

   </div>
 </div>

-Here, we're simply getting rid of items we don't want.
+This is a typical implementation.
+With `forEach`, you simply push each object to a *completely new* array.
+You'll notice that **this introduces extra state to maintain**.
+More state equals more brainpower needed to understand what is happening.

 Luckily, `Array.prototype.filter` already has you covered there.
+It simply *returns* a new array of the items we want.

 ## Good